 Purpose: This project will help you experience what it takes to become a successful entrepreneur.
 Be creative, communicate, collaborate, and think critically.
 Keep all of your work together.
 Credit will be given each week based on your progress.
 Label the steps on your paper.

-Step 1: Meet the Sharks
+Foundations STEP 2: Meet the Sharks

 Meet the Sharks: Click the link, read the short biographies of each shark, and write a short summary of what you read for each shark.